davideairaghi/php/README.md

 - **Airaghi\PhalconPHP\MSSQL** : basic support files (adapter and dialect) to use MS SQL Server as database in your web applications based on PhalconPHP framework
 - **Airaghi\PhalconPHP\Oracle11** : basic support files (adapter and dialect) to use Oracle11 as database in your web applications based on PhalconPHP framework
 - **Airaghi\Tools\AutoLoad** : a simple classes/traits/interfaces autoloader
+- **Airaghi\Tools\Container** : a simple class to allow sharing of objects and variables between variuos part of the application during the execution
 - **Airaghi\Tools\Date** : various utilities related to dates and datetimes, including fixes to avoid "year 2038 bug" on 32bit platforms
 - **Airaghi\Tools\Mail** : simple mail class based on (and depending on) PHPMailer
 - **Airaghi\Tools\Utils** : generic utilities